data-solution-automation-engine/data-solution-framework/docs/solution-patterns/solution-pattern-SQL-server-2008-2020-CDC-and-replication.md

 SQL Server's native CDC functionality reads the transaction log to record changes in system tables associated with each table for which CDC is enabled.
 It writes those files to system tables in the same database, and those system tables are accessible through direct queries or system functions.

 CDC can be enabled using the available functions in SQL Server:

-* Execute sys.sp_cdc_enable_db on the Replicated Source database
+* Execute `sys.sp_cdc_enable_db` on the Replicated Source database
-* Execute sys.sp_cdc_enable_table on the table that should have CDC enabled
+* Execute `sys.sp_cdc_enable_table` on the table that should have CDC enabled

 The following minimum parameters are required:

-* Source_schema: database schema if available, otherwise dbo as the default schema.
+* Source_schema: database schema if available, otherwise `dbo` as the default schema.
 * Source_name: the name of the source table
 * Supports_Net_Changes : 1 (enable).

-The newly created CDC table is created under the cdc schema as part of the System Tables.
+The newly created CDC table is created under the CDC schema as part of the System Tables.

 ## Implementation Guidelines